andr3ribeiro/license-validation/README.md

   - View license status, expiration dates, and seat limits
   - Check remaining seats available for activation
   - Validate license in real-time via Product API
+- **Cross-brand license lookup (User Story 6)**: Query licenses by customer email
+  - Brands can list all licenses for a customer email across all brands
+  - Comprehensive view of customer's license portfolio
+  - Includes all products, seat limits, and expiration dates
+  - Secured with Brand API authentication only

 ### Designed (Future Extensions)
 - Feature flags per license